nanomsg/nng/docs/ref/migrate/nng1.md

 to allocate and configure the endpoint before attaching it to the socket.
 This will also afford a much more fine-grained level of control over transport options.

+The following options are copied from the socket when creating a dialer or listener, but afterwards will not be changed on the dialer or listener if the socket changes.
+It is recommended to set them properly on the socket before creating dialers or listeners, or set them explicitly on the dialer or listener
+directly:

+- `NNG_OPT_RECONNMINT`
+- `NNG_OPT_RECONNMAXT`
+- `NNG_OPT_RECVMAXSZ`

+The latter option is a hint for transports and intended to facilitate early detection (and possibly avoidance of extra allocations) of oversize messages, before bringing them into the socket itself.

 ## Socket Options

 The `NNG_OPT_PROTO`, `NNG_OPT_PROTONAME`, `NNG_OPT_PEER`, and `NNG_OPT_PEERNAME` options